ltmai/javase/log4j2/README.md

 Using log4j2 in Java project
 ---

-Configuration file log4j2.xml should be found in classpath or provide as a parameter.
+Configuration file log4j2.xml should be found in classpath or provided as a parameter.

 # To run the output executable: